5th May 2017: Changes are highlighted in red.

 Venue: Room 924, Ho Sin-Hang Engineering Building, The Chinese University of Hong Kong

 * Please arrive at 13:30 to test the machines and the programming environment.

 * Contestants who are late for more than 30 minutes will be disqualified.

 * Refreshments will be provided during the test.

-Ineligible HKOI Online Judge account holders may participate as observers.
+HKOI Online Judge account holders who do not meet the above requirements may participate as observers.

 - Intel 4th Generation Core i5 Processor or above

 - 4 GB RAM or above (Note: the memory limit for your programs is likely to be much less than this)

 - Standard hardware peripherals (i.e. Keyboard, Mouse, Monitor)